R Linear Regression Tutorial

 - Deflated t-test and degradation of model predictability.

-We have seen effects of Multicollinearity.
-So if possible remove it using following manner:
+We have seen the effects of Multicollinearity.
+So if possible remove it using the following manner:

 - Specifying the regression model again.

 - Using prior information or restrictions while estimating the coefficients.

 - Collecting new data or increasing the sample size.

 Two numerical variables, X and Y, having at least a moderate correlation, been established through both correlation and scatterplot, are in some type of linear relationship.
 Researchers often use that relationship to predict the value of Y for a given value of X using a straight line.

 X and Y are called explanatory(If x changes, slope explains how much is Y expected to change in response) and response variables or independent and dependent variables, respectively.
 The condition of linearity is checked by creating scatterplot that must form a linear pattern.

 Y = mx + b